This activity aims at identifying and analysing services and applications based on mega-constellations. More in detail, the objectives are:

 The services identified in this study are all based on the unique features and benefits of mega-constellations, going beyond the current state-of-the-art of geostationary satellite services.
 This study also contributes to improve the industry competitiveness and awareness of the opportunities promised by the mega-constellations.

-Following users interviews and opportunities investigation, a set of services (listed below) have been further identified and the relevant architectures have been defined:
+Then, following the users interviews and opportunities investigation, a set of services have been identified and the relevant architecture has been defined:

 The activity is structured in four logical tasks and three reviews: First Review (R1), Second Review (R2) and Final Review (FR).

 Task 1 addresses the service requirements and architecture.
-In Task 3 the business case is analysed, while in Task 2 the possible technical gaps are identified.
+In Task 2 the business case is analysed, then in Task 3 the possible technical gaps are identified.
 Finally, in Task 4 a ranking of the services is performed and, for the two most promising ones, an implementation roadmap established.

 During the execution of the study activities, the users have provided requirements and feedback on the identified services.